reymon359/how-to-live/advices/Greetings before a Conversation/index.md

 ---
-name: 'Greetings before a Conversation'
+name: 'Greetings before a conversation'
-Categories: ['Communication', 'Respect']
+Categories: ['Communication', 'Respect', 'Empathy']
 ---
-# Greetings before a Conversation
+# Greetings before a conversation

-Always begin a conversation greeting the participants.
+Try to always begin a conversation by greeting the participants.

-If you don't know what to say, a simple "hello, how are you?" is good enough.
+If you don't know what to say, a simple “hello, how are you?” normally is good enough.

-This way, the other person will see some respect and interest from your side and will interact in a better way with you.
+The other person will see some respect and interest from your side.
+Normally, they will interact in a better mood with you.

-When you are greeting someone, you are showing some respect.

-When you ask about how the other feels, listen emphatically to them.
-Understand how they really feel.
+When you ask about how others feel, listen emphatically to them.

 ## Quotes